PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 PureGold Mining is not the simple growth story many older pages still describe.
-The practical 2026 answer is that PureGold’s old flagship, the Madsen mine in Ontario’s Red Lake district, moved through failure, creditor protection, acquisition, restart work, and then commercial production under West Red Lake Gold.
+The practical 2026 answer is that PureGold’s old flagship, the Madsen mine in Ontario’s Red Lake district, moved through failure, CCAA protection, care and maintenance, acquisition, restart work, and then commercial production under West Red Lake Gold.

 TL;DR

-- PureGold Mining’s Madsen story should be read as a mine-execution case study, not as a normal active-company profile.
+- PureGold Mining is best read as a Madsen mine restart case study, not as a normal active-company profile.

-- The Madsen mine reached commercial production under West Red Lake Gold effective January 1, 2026, according to the company’s 2026 update.
+- Madsen reached commercial production under West Red Lake Gold effective January 1, 2026, with December 2025 throughput and recovery metrics disclosed by the company.

 PureGold Mining in 2026: The Direct Answer